Learn more about Microsoft Dynamics 365 in our Partner Directory.

 - Switch to the merchant account you created for MPOS.

-- Go to Developers > API URLs and select the tab Additional data settings.
+- Go to Developers > Additional data.

 - Select the Toggle all fields checkbox.

 - Deselect the checkbox under Risk.

 - In your MPOS merchant account, go to Settings > Account settings.